ThomasRen2077/ECE5740Labs/README.md

 When we squash an instruction, we also tell the __drop unit__ to remember to drop the next instruction that is returned from the memory system.

 The provided baseline processor already correctly interacts with the memory system.

+## Baseline Design

+### Setup

+Decompose the baseline design into two separate modules: __Datapath and Control unit__.

+Control unit will not use an FSM but will instead use __pipelined control logic__.

+Provided Lab code has placed the datapath module, control unit module, and the parent module that connects the datapath and control unit together in three different files.

+Provided Lab code have already implemented three primary instructions (__add, lw, bne__).

+Provided Lab code have also implemented the __csrr__ (move from the test manager) and __csrw__ (move to the test manager) instructions which are used for testing.

+Use modules in __*vclib*__.

+Provided the initial implementations of the __immediate generator unit__ and the __ALU__.

+As you add or modify datapath components, add another row to the control signal table in the control unit and potentially more columns in the control signal table to handle new control signals.

 ### Implementation